sobotka/bassam-test/README.md

 **Looks**
  * *None* This removes any additional transforms on the view.
  * *Scaled sRGB Grey variants* Some folks were having fits with the fact that the default view maps 0.18 middle grey to 0.606 in the display referred domain.
 This means that if you load an sRGB texture into Cycles, the middle grey point would be shifted away from the usual sRGB point of 0.466 that imagers expected.
 To alleviate this mental strain that is easily shifted during grading, the sRGB scaled grey variants were added as "training wheels".
 This allows an imager to confidently look at the various scaled looks to check on sRGB texture ratio mappings.
- * *-10-+6.5 Desaturation Basic* This view adds a convergence point towards display referred white.
+ * *Desaturation Basic* This view adds a convergence point towards display referred white.
 The curve towards white begins at scene referred value 3.0 and converges all primaries towards white as their intensity approaches scene referred 16.291.
 This emulates a basic filmic / DSLR "blow out" and helps shape all colours to desaturate correctly, as opposed to without any desaturation / convergence / unity point.
- * *-10-+6.5 Desaturation Contrast 1.6-2.4* This is a range of looks that, in addition to the basic desaturation described above, adds on an additional power curve to add contrast.
+ * *Desaturation Contrast 1.6-2.4* This is a range of looks that, in addition to the basic desaturation described above, adds on an additional power curve to add contrast.
 This is designed to give imagers a basic idea as to what a grade might look like when modified atop of the basic view with desaturation.
  * *Greyscale on Desaturation* This is a greyscale preview of the desaturated look helpful for evaluating contrast and other details in some contexts.
  * *Greyscale* This is a greyscale preview without the desaturation look applied.
 As above.
  * *False Colour Basic* This is a false colour "heat map" of exposure.
 The colour scheme is as follows: